jugador87/gdp/README.md

 ## Getting Started

+### Quick start: setting up only a client

-These are a "quick start" guide to running the GDP.
+These are a "quick start" guide to setup a GDP client and be able to write applications.
 Details are all included below.
+These instructions do not tell you how to setup your own log daemon (or router).
+For that, see below.
+This should work on all supported platforms.
+If you really care only about writing application on Debian based systems and you are okay with slightly older code, you can probably use the packaged versions (see elsewhere).

+   1. Install the prerequisite packages described below.
+For the base system all you'll need are `libevent2-dev` and `libssl-dev`, but the others are needed for full functionality.
+The script `adm/gdp-setup.sh` should install everything you need.

+   2. Compile the code as described below.

+   3. Adjust any administrative parameters (see below).
+In particular, you may want to update `swarm.gdp.routers` if you are using an existing router (which you probably are, because you wouldn't be reading this section).
+It defaults to `localhost`, which you would like to change to the router you are using.
+If you want, you can also setup the name of the log daemons explicitly.

+   4. Create your first GCL using `apps/gcl-create`.
+Use -s followed by the name of the log daemon on which to create the GCL (as displayed in the previous step) and the name of the new log.
+If no log name is specified, an internal name is used.

+   5. Run `apps/gdp-writer` giving it the name of the log you just created to add data to the log.
+It will ask for lines of input that are appended ot the log.
+There is no need to give the name of the log daemon; gdp_router will find it for you.

+   6. Check success by running `apps/gdp-reader` giving it the same name as you used in the previous step.

+### Elaborate setup: setting up client and your own log-server

 These instructions are assuming you are installing your own infrastructure.
 For example, if you are using a previously existing router, you can skip the steps for installing, configuring, and starting the router.
 If you are using a Debian package and existing routers and log daemons you can [skip this section entirely][Using the GDP].

    1. Install the prerequisite packages described below.
 For the base system all you'll need are `libevent2-dev` and `libssl-dev`, but the